Code52/code52.github.com/_posts/2012-02-07-metro-dot-css.md

  * A package to integrate metro.css with an ASP.NET MVC app - reuse what @Tobin has build with his [NuGet package](http://nuget.org/packages/MahApps.Twitter.Bootstrap)
  * A template for a Liquid-based static site - implement a better template for the Pretzel default sites.
  * What cool Javascript tricks can we add?
 Can we do some cross-platform work?
+ * and perhaps other things we can conceive...

 ## Follow the chatter

 This week will likely be a highly-entertaining process of discussing, iterating and experimenting with style, layout and usage.
 We use [JabbR](http://jabbr.net/#/rooms/code52) heavily to discuss stuff in real-time - if you want to get involved, drop in on the action.
-If you can't keep up, don't worry - JabbR also supports browsing the conversation history of a room (just scroll up to go back in time), so you can catch up on the past discussion.
+If you can't keep up, don't worry - JabbR also supports browsing the conversation history of a room (just scroll up to go back in time), so you can catch up on the discussion easily.

 ## How can I get involved?